Kollyra curse tablet

 The curse tablet of Kollyra was first discovered in Southern Italy in 1755.
 The text of the inscription, which is written exclusively on one side, has been identified as a sample of the Locrian dialect of Ancient Greek.
 Based on the script of the writing, the terminus ante quem for the creation of the tablet has been dated to the 3rd-century BCE.
 The text proclaims that it was authored by a woman named Kollyra ("Κολλύρα"), who—in the inscription—accuses another woman named Melita ("Μελίτα") of stealing a cloak from her and curses them in retribution.
 Due to the presence of the masculine nominative singular form "ἔχων" ("ékhōn"), it has been stipulated the text may also reference a male individual involved in the purported theft.
 However, other classical philologists—such as Georg Kaibel—argue that the final sentences of the text only refer to one thief, contradicting the notion that multiple individuals were targeted by the curse.

-It is unclear precisely what punishment what intended for the suspects.
+It is unclear precisely what punishment was intended for the suspects.
 The inscription proclaims that, as long as the accused remains accursed, they will "μὴ ψυχὰν ἀνείη" ("mḕ psukhàn aneíē"), which may be translated as "they shall not breathe freely."
 This passage could be interpreted as a figurative declaration that the subject of the curse shall experience panic, although such a stipulation lacks the typically magical hexes offered by other curse tablets.
 Alternatively, it could be construed as a magical imprecation declaring that the accursed will suffer from shortness of breath, which obeys the tendency of other defixiones to wish for illnesses to befall the target of the curse, though it still lacks the same extremity of the curses proffered in other tablets.